mixpanel/docs/pages/docs/tracking-methods/id-management/migrating-to-simplified-id-merge-system.md

 ### Set Up a New Simplified ID Project
 >You need to set up the new Simplified project from scratch as none of the configurations from the existing project can be carried over.
 1. Create a new project in your existing organization via Organization Settings.
 2. Enable Simplified ID Merge in the project via Project Settings > Identity Merge.
-Please note that new project follows the organisation’s default (Legacy or Original ID Merge).
+Please note that new project follows the organization’s default (Legacy or Original ID Merge).
 You have to switch the project to Simplified ID Merge *before* sending any data to the project.
 Make sure to override the default selection in every newly created project.
 ![image](/Tracking/simplified_project_settings.png)
 3. Set up the new project by following the guide [here](https://docs.mixpanel.com/docs/best-practices/project-setup).
 Configure the project settings by referring to your existing project’s settings.
 Some of the setup tasks include inviting users to the project, adding group keys, creating data views and service accounts, configuring session settings etc. Note that the new project comes with newly generated project tokens, service accounts credentials etc. Replace the tokens in your implementations with the new ones to start sending data to this new project.